aarnphm/aarnphm.github.io/content/thoughts/university/twenty-four-twenty-five/engineer-4a03/finals.md

 ### Privacy and Confidentiality

-1. Foundational principle
+1. Foundational principles

 The Hippocratic Oath [@Edelstein1943EDETHO] emphasizes confidentiality as a sacred trust between physician and patient.
-Contemporary reiterations, such as the World Medical Association’s Declaration of Geneva, echo these sentiments, framing patient privacy as non-negotiable.important
+Contemporary reiterations, such as the World Medical Association’s Declaration of Geneva, echo these sentiments, framing patient privacy as non-negotiable.

 [^ref]